-VARIETY: Barre, even though stemming from a blend of traditional techniques - can come in many flavours.
-Instructors will often put their own "spin" on classes, from more traditional, to more ballet-based, contemporary, traditional pilates or their very own approach as you might find in a Booty Barre or a Disco Barre class.
+VARIETY: Barre, though it stems from a blend of traditional techniques, can come in many flavours.
+Instructors will often put their own "spin" on classes, from more traditional, to more ballet-based, contemporary, traditional Pilates, or their very own approach as you might find in a Booty Barre or a Disco Barre class.

-Evolution of Barre: Instructors add their own twist while staying true to their original techniques.
-This is what makes a barre class truly special!
+Evolution of Barre: Instructors add their own twist while staying true to the original techniques.
+This is what makes a Barre class truly special!

-I have come to learn, however, that not all barre training is created equal.
-After working with The Barre Collective intensively for over a year, I understood that there is a clear difference between a instructor trainings that will teach "how to get on trend" with Barre, and instructor training courses that teach you to approach Barre with a strong methodology in mind.. the results between the two?
+I have come to learn, however, that not all Barre training was created equal.
+After working with The Barre Collective intensively for over a year, I now understand the clear difference between instructor training courses that will teach you how to get "on-trend" with Barre and instructor training courses that teach you to approach Barre with a strong methodology in mind.
+The results between the two?
 Incomparable.
 BARRE is far beyond a method, it's a SCIENCE and a precise training recipe: messing with the foundations doesn't create the same results.
 Sure, you move and that's important.
 But the real results come from movement isolations and stabiliser muscle fatigue, creating the unmissable BURN & SHAKE effect.
-Remove this aspect, and the workout ceases to serve its purpose.
+Remove this aspect, and the workout ceases to serve its intended purpose.

 I came to learn about Barre.
-I left with a barre addiction, enhanced teaching confidence, ability to pace my classes seamlessly, develop my presentation skills and strengthen my capabilities to blend technique and creativity.
+I left with a Barre addiction, enhanced teaching confidence, and the ability to pace my classes seamlessly, develop my presentation skills, and strengthen my capabilities to blend technique and creativity.

-Thank you to The Barre Collective: to the barre and beyond.
-Interested in taking a real instructor Barre course and revolutionise your approach to teaching classes?
-Read on and head to Richmond, UK to get the real deal!
+Thank you to The Barre Collective: to the Barre and beyond.
+Interested in taking a real instructor Barre course and revolutionising your approach to teaching classes?
+Read on and head to Richmond, UK, to get the real deal!